GDevelopApp/GDevelop-examples/examples/starting-first-person-shooter/README.md

 # 3D FPS with Gun

-A 3D, physics-based first-person shooter where the player can move freely around a map and fire using a handheld weapon.
-The map includes a firing range with targets to shoot at, as well as obstacles—some of which can be moved.
+A 3D physics-based first-person game where the player can look around and turn using the camera, as well as jump and fall within the environment.
+The scene includes a ground surface, solid platforms the player can land on, as well as a physics box and targets that reacts realistically when pushed or shot.

-The gun is fully modeled in 3D, with bullet impact visual effect, screen shake, and recoil to enhance shooting feedback.

-Supports both mobile and keyboard controls.
+The player holds a 3D gun model that can be fired.
+Firing uses raycasting to detect where the bullet hits, creating a 3D particle effect at the point of impact.
+Each shot plays a sound effect and causes the screen to shake.
+The game supports both keyboard/mouse controls and mobile touch controls.